LOCATION: Kenya Office and Flying Kites Academy – Njabini

 ● Ability to exercise judgment and discretion when making independent decisions.

-● Occasional travel may be required.
+● Occasional outside normal travel may be required.

 ● All of our programs and objectives serve children from preschool through young adults.
 Our workplace is thus regularly accessed and impacted by children.